 Sleep, Circadian Rhythms and Society

-The work culture of long hours, shift work, and long-haul flights all contribute to SCRD across most sectors of society.
-It has been suggested that the adult population sleeps on average 1-2 hours less every night compared to the 1960s, and for teenagers, sleep loss may be much greater.
-However, the evidence to support this is scarce.
-We will use the best available data to establish recent historical changes in sleep patterns.
+The work culture of long hours, shift work, long-haul flights and the extensive use of social media all contribute to sleep and circadian rhythm disruption (SCRD) across most sectors of society.
+It has been estimated that the adult population sleeps on average 1-2 hours less every night compared to the 1960s, and for teenagers, sleep loss may be much greater.
+The impact of SCRD on physical and mental well-being is emerging, but demonstrating cause and effect, and understanding precisely how SCRD alters our physiology remains poorly understood.
+By bringing together expertise from across multiple health sectors we are using the best available approaches to define these links, and then apply this information for the development of evidence-based counter measures for the reduction of symptoms and the improvement of health associated with SCRD.